NYPL/dgx-patron-creator-service/README.md

 ### Visit and Edit the Swagger Documentation

-Visit _http://localhost:3001/docs_ to see your API service's documentation if executing the service locally(Be sure you have swagger installed globally already).
+Visit _http://localhost:3001/docs_ to see your API service's documentation if executing the service locally.

 To edit the documentation with interactive UI, run this command below in your terminal.